Welcome to Curls Poppin’!

 We know that oil and water don’t mix, so you can’t apply anything oily to wet hair.
 If your hair is wet and you’re applying an oil-based product on it, the water will push the oil out, and it'll sit on top of the surface.
 It’s like trying to shower with a wetsuit, your hair’s not getting any moisture, so it becomes dry and brittle and breaks off.
 Yeah, not great.
 Instead, we recommend water-based products.
 While they may feel lighter and less powerful, you can rest easy knowing they are sinking into your hair instead of just lying on top.

 Curl Variance - So what happens if you have two curl types on your one head?
 Don't stress, because it is very common.
 Most people's curls fall somewhere between types or they have multiple patterns.
-We suggests just using more product in the stronger-curl sections.
+We suggest just using more product in the stronger-curl sections.